The Complete Industrial Guide to Horizontal Directional Drilling

 - Diameter and type of pipeline

-Engineers design each HDD project to reduce risks as much as possible.
+Engineers design each project to reduce risks as much as possible.

-The type of soil the drilling path goes through has a large effect on the success of the HDD project.
+The type of soil the drilling path goes through has a large effect on the success of the directional drilling project.
 Clay, soft soil, and sandy soil are some of the best environments.

 Rock is also good.
-However, rock requires more time and heavier equipment to complete the project.
+However, rock requires more time and heavier rigs to complete the project.

 Problems can occur if the soil is too soft because steering becomes difficult.
 The risk of hydraulic fracturing is higher.

-In general, HDD isn't suitable for soil types that have 85% or more gravel by weight.
+In general, horizontal boring isn't suitable for soil types that have 85% or more gravel by weight.

-Most oil and gas HDD installations use high-strength steel pipe.
+Most oil and gas directional drilling installations use high-strength steel pipe.

-Polyethylene pipe is commonly used for HDD because of its flexibility.
+Polyethylene pipe is commonly used by oil companies because of its flexibility.
 It handles scratches well, but it can deform or collapse in unstable soil.
 It's suitable for applications including water, wastewater, chemicals, gas mains, and telecommunications conduits.

 Using the Right HDD Equipment

-The right equipment makes your horizontal directional drilling project safer and go more smoothly.
-One of the most important pieces of equipment is your HDD locator system.
-You need to accurately and efficiently track your drill head throughout the planned path.
+The right tooling like reamer and mud additives makes your horizontal directional drilling and hole drilling project safer and go more smoothly.
+One of the most important pieces is your locator system.
+You need to accurately and efficiently track your drill head with real time data throughout the planned path.

 PilotTrack has the parts or complete systems you need.
 We offer refurbished sonde transmitters backed by a 180-day warranty.